noi-techpark/infrastructure-v2/README.md

 ## Notifier connection
 The notifier subscribes to the MongoDB deployment and starts listening for changes.
 In the case that the MongoDB deployment restarts / goes offline, the *Notifier* **MUST** implement a mechanism to check that the connection is alive and start reconnecting until the MongoDB deployment returns online.

+# Troubleshooting

+The following section is dedicated to the troubleshooting of known or common issues.

+## Docker Compose

+There are a number of common issues related to docker-compose that might prevent the correct setup of the local environment.
+Verify the following configurations to be appropriate depending on your local runtime environment and operating system:

+- The `docker` and `docker-compose` versions are up-to-date
+- The `docker` caches are not interfering with a newer configuration (run `docker system prune --all` to delete all volumes, images, and containers)
+- The branch is up-to-date (run `git pull`)
+- The permissions assigned to the mounted volumes (folders) on your host are valid (MongoDB is especially known to generate issues with the permissions)
+- Windows line endings are not interfering with bash scripts and tools configurations (run `git rm --cached -r . && git reset --hard` to force line endings normalization) - this issue usually affects only builds on Windows systems, please read visit the official Git documentation to learn more about [gitattributes](https://git-scm.com/docs/gitattributes) and line endings normalization.